-The N.S.R.I Station 14 in Plettenberg Bay has proudly taken delivery of it’s new Vessel the “Free Runner” Jet-Ski this past Wednesday evening.
+Station 14 in Plettenberg Bay has proudly taken delivery of our new Yamaha WaveRunner christened “Free Runner”.
 The new vessel replaces the “Discovery Rescue Runner” which has been in service at the Station for the past 8 years.

 “Extensive testing was carried out both in Cape Town and here in Plett to assess the vessels suitability for our Station’s needs and abilities in our prevailing surf conditions.
 The powerful vessel comes equipped with critical first response life saving equipment, a rescue sled, tow ropes and search and rescue equipment, it is capable of carrying two crew and a casualty.
 We are truly excited about adding this state of the art equipment that will increase our crews efficiency during call-outs” Rodgers said.

-The Vessel was generously sponsored and donated by the Harold Smith Trust, which has NSRI Station 14 as one of its beneficiaries.
+The vessel was generously sponsored and donated by the Harold Smith Trust.